 Graphite pencil on paper.
 When REW was in Paris during summer of 1939 he made several sketches of Parisian life.
 This drawing was amongst a portfolio from that time. #614

 Graphite on paper.
 14 x 11 inches.
-Matted and signed R. Weaver lower right.
-Even in the heavy rain circus wagon were unloaded to get the show set-up and ready for the days performances.
-The blowing tarps and powerful equines give the composition great motion and depth.
+Signed R. Weaver lower right.
+Even in the heavy rain, circus wagons were unloaded to get the show set-up and ready for the day’s performances.
+The blowing tarps and powerful equines of the Hagenbeck-Wallace Circus give this composition great motion and depth.
 Two things REW was known to capture in his compositions.
 This is a relatively early study from a sketchbook by REW.
-Some damage to the drawing can be seen to the right.
-This can be corrected in framing.
-This is a very strong drawing by REW. #406
+This is a very strong drawing by REW. #406 (collection of Darrell Mitchell)

 Graphite pencil on paper.
 14 x 10.5 inches.
 Signed R. Weaver lower right.
 Unframed, matted.
 As a boy it was an experience like this one, great horses pulling a Great Wallace Circus wagon that inspired REW for the rest of his creative life.
 This is a detail study for lithograph print #180 by REW. #238